xLoadingx/custom-avatars-code/README.md

 In this case, each bone you want to follow in-game needs to be renamed to match the bone used by RUMBLE's rig.
 You can find the full list of valid bone names [here](https://github.com/xLoadingx/custom-avatars-code/blob/main/TutorialAssets/BoneList.md)

-I won't be covering fixess for specific FBX/rigging errors here, but you can usually find a solution online, or ask in the Discord!
+I won't be covering fixes for specific FBX/rigging errors here, but you can usually find a solution online, or ask in the Discord!

 6. In your assets folder, go to Create -> CustomAvatars -> AvatarDescriptor.
 Select the new descriptor (you can name it anything), and assign your newly created Prefab Variant to the top 'Avatar Prefab' slot.